arshadjamil1962/textron/README.md

 	REACT_APP_OPENAI_API_KEY=Your OpenAi API Key

-Following Treshold key is optional and controling the input words treshold, if not set, a default of 20 words treshold will be used
+Following Treshold key is optional and controling the input words treshold, if not set, a default of 5 words treshold will be used

 	REACT_APP_INPUT_TRESHOLD=5

 # Demo Text with Analysis

-A "Missing Content Image" appears at the start of Application, as there is no content in history.
-Add a `DEMO` text content with analysis, Click on the `Missing Content Image`.
+A `DEMO` text content with analysis, can be added to the Search History by Clicking the icon next to "Search history" title.

+# OpenAI Usage

+As the analysis is using OpenAI API's, a valid OpenAI API and Organization Key is required.
+Key information need to be set as environment variable defined above.

 # Getting Started with Create React App